 - The program will run from June 3 – July 31, 2019.

-Students who have challenged themselves and excelled academically; demonstrate experience overcoming substantial educational, cultural or economic obstacles; are first-generation college students; or, can demonstrate a strong interest in bringing diverse people together, are encouraged to apply.
+Students who have challenged themselves and excelled academically; demonstrate experience overcoming substantial educational, cultural or economic obstacles; are first-generation college students; or, can demonstrate a strong interest in bringing diverse people together are the best candidates for the program.

-Applications also are encouraged from veterans and from international students currently pursuing a bachelor, master or medical degree in the United States to apply during the application period.
+We also encourage veterans and international students currently pursuing a bachelor, master or medical degree in the United States to apply during the application period.

 A complete application package includes the following:

-- Online reference evaluation form and uploaded reference letter preferably from academic, research, and/or science faculty members who know you well academically.
-The evaluation form must be completed by your reference.
+- Two online reference evaluation forms and uploaded reference letters preferably from academic, research, and/or science faculty members who know you well academically.
+The evaluation forms must be completed by your references.

 Please direct questions to IPHSummer@wustl.edu.

 2018 Student Symposium Recap

 2016 Program and Seminar Series

 2015 Program and Seminars Series